Providing Lifesaving Support to the Survivors of the Explosion in Lebanon

 In Zimbabwe, where the COVID-19 situation continues to deteriorate rapidly, we’re implementing two COVID-19 projects.
 In the first, we are conducting water, sanitation and hygiene (WASH) and community-hygiene promotion activities for more than 31,000 people in Binga, one of the most impoverished, marginalized districts.
 In the second, we are targeting 17 health facilities, aiming to rehabilitate WASH facilities within COVID-19 isolation areas.
 We also helped provide 300 bicycles for community health workers, enabling them to more easily reach remote areas with COVID-19 messaging.

-In Afghanistan, we continue to implement programs in 12 of the country’s 34 provinces, with a focus on gender-based violence (GBV) prevention and response.
+In Afghanistan, we continue to implement programs in 12 of the country’s 34 provinces.
 To reduce the spread of COVID-19, we continue to educate communities about the importance of handwashing.
-We are continuing to offer a program aimed at discouraging attitudes and behaviors that contribute to GBV, reaching out with messaging to 228,800 residents of remote Nangahar Province, and—adapting to social-distancing restrictions—provide phone-based case management and counseling to GBV survivors.
+We are continuing to offer a program aimed at discouraging attitudes and behaviors that contribute to gender-based violence (GBV), reaching out with messaging to 228,800 residents of remote Nangahar Province, and—adapting to social-distancing restrictions—provide phone-based case management and counseling to GBV survivors.

 In Iraq, our team is securing PPE and providing training for frontline health workers on COVID-19 prevention and management.
 To ensure that we can continue to help people through our existing programs, our mental health and psychosocial support team is conducting case management and follow-up remotely.
 Our Women and Girls’ Safe Spaces in the camps that we support in Mosul have remained open for case management, with physical distancing and hand-hygiene measures in place to help prevent transmission of COVID-19.